alessandrocarrese/alessandrocarrese/_posts/2020-8-29-My first experience with Golang: Publishing on a Facebook page from an RSS news feed.md

      }

-This code fetch the feed, iterate over it and create a POST using the Publish a Link endpoint from Facebook:
+Note: this code fetch the feed, iterate over it and create a POST using the Publish a Link endpoint from Facebook:

      curl -i -X "POST https://graph.facebook.com/{page-id}/feed
        ?message=Smart video calling to fit every family